How does saliva help break down food?

 It contains a particular enzyme called salivary amylase that does the job.

 When you eat something, when does your body start to digest it?
 Many people think it is after food enters their stomach.
 However, this assumption is incorrect.

-Digestion actually begins the moment food enters your mouth and comes into contact with salivary amylase.
+Digestion begins when food enters your mouth and comes into contact with salivary amylase.
 This has to do with the enzymes in your mouth.

-Salivary amylase (also α-amylase 1, ptyalin) is an enzyme found in human saliva.
+Salivary amylase (also α-amylase 1, Ptyalin) is an enzyme in human saliva.
 This enzyme helps break down the starches in your food.

-Starch is a large compound that is broken down into its smaller sugar subunits by salivary amylase.
+Starch is a large compound broken down into its smaller sugar subunits by salivary amylase.
 This process is called chemical digestion or the chemical breakdown of food.

 While it begins in the mouth, chemical digestion continues throughout the digestive system.
-The other type of digestion is mechanical, which refers to the physical breakdown of food, which includes chewing and moving the stomach to churn it.
+The other type of digestion is mechanical, which refers to the physical breakdown of food, including chewing and moving the stomach to churn it.

 It can break down storage carbohydrates, such as starch and glycogen, by separating 1,4-α-D-glucoside bonds into their components.
 In many vertebrates, as in humans, carbohydrate digestion begins with the production of the enzyme in saliva.